-RNG Overview: There is a range of Operational RNG facility sizes by volume of MMB To said to each feedstock
+RNG Overview: There is a range of Operational RNG facility sizes by volume of MMB1U's for each feedstock

 Presented below are the histograms for Wastewater and MSW facilities grouped by range of biomethane production capacity (in MMBTUs).
 For Wastewater, 71% of facilities produce less than 200,000 MMBTU's whereas 75% of MSW facilities produce more than or equal to 400,000 MMBTU's of RNG.